Frequently Asked Questions

 A: Yes!
 Singing is a learned skill.
 While some may be at an advantage due to early training and exposure, everyone can and should learn to sing.

 Q: What happens in lessons?

-A: Lessons are generally a half hour to an hour long and will include vocal exercises, general music reading and theory skills, and repertoire work.
-Repertoire is chose expertly with each individuals specific skill set in mind.
+A: Lessons are generally a half-hour to an hour long and will include vocal exercises, general music reading and theory skills, and repertoire work.
+The repertoire is chosen expertly with each individual's specific skill set in mind.

 Q: What will NOT happen in lessons?

 A: I do not sing with students more than necessary to teach the music.
 If you want a teacher to sing songs with you the entire lesson, then I am not the teacher for you.
 Singing independently is vital to vocal independence and confidence.

 I am not here to make you or your child the next American Idol.
 I teach a healthy vocal technique that will lead to skills in singing that will last a lifetime.

 Q: Do I have to perform in front of people?